-The Ontario High School counselors, faculty, and administration have collaborated to create this course offering booklet, designed to provide you with essential information for navigating your course selections throughout your secondary education.
-Choosing your courses is a pivotal aspect of your high school journey, as these decisions significantly influence your educational path.
-We encourage you to take the time to thoroughly review the booklet, paying close attention to sections that outline graduation and college requirements, course prerequisites, programs of study, and career planning.
+The Ontario High School counselors, faculty, and administration have prepared this course offering booklet to provide you with the necessary information to guide your course selections throughout your secondary career.
+Selecting your courses is one of the most important decisions you will make in high school, and these decisions will help determine your educational path.
+Please read the course offering booklet, paying careful attention to sections explaining graduation and college requirements, course prerequisites, programs of study, and career planning.

-Please share this booklet with your parents or guardians and seek their assistance in planning your future.
-Their advice, along with guidance from your school counselors, teachers, and administrators will be invaluable.
-You will have opportunities to consult with school personnel to discuss academic choices that align with your needs and interests, ultimately contributing to your long-term goals.
+Please share this booklet with your parents or guardians and ask them to assist in planning your future.
+You should consider their advice, as well as the advice of your school counselors, teachers, and building administrators.
+You will be given opportunities to consult with school personnel to discuss the academic choices that will best meet your needs and interests while helping you achieve your long-term goals.

-When meeting with your school counselor, be prepared to make informed course selections.
-Your counselor will review your choices and academic history to ensure they are appropriate.
-If you have any questions, don't hesitate to ask a staff member.
-Approach your course planning with careful consideration and dedicated effort.
-Here's to a fantastic school year ahead.
+Be prepared to make your course selections when you meet with your school counselor.
+Your counselor will look at your course selections and academic history to make sure the choices are appropriate.
+If you have any questions, please ask a staff member.
+Plan carefully, work diligently, and have a great school year.